-I’ve loved people who were distant or inattentive, or downright mean sometimes.
-I’ve crushed on people who sent very mixed messages.
+I’ve loved people who were distant, inattentive, or frequently mean.
+I’ve liked people who sent very mixed messages.
 I’ve liked people who didn’t call.
-So we can talk about all that, but please.
+I stopped doing all that a long time ago.
+It’s a good thing to stop doing.
 Please take the mystery out of this for yourself.
 If a person wants to be with you, they will find a way.

 The real, painful issue to examine is why you’re giving so much of your precious time and energy to anyone who isn’t running toward you with everything they’ve got.
 Perhaps you’ve forgotten you’re made up of 37 trillion or so cells that have never come together in exactly the same way to be YOU at any time in the past, nor will they again at any time in the future.
 There are seven billion people on our planet, and only ONE, particular, amazing you.
 So why would you second-guess your value?
-If you undervalue yourself, and accept treatment that really isn’t what you deserve, you, my friend, are the architect of your own betrayal and your own suffering.
+If you undervalue yourself and accept treatment that really isn’t what you deserve, you, my friend, are the architect of your own suffering.
 The story to look at is never what the other person is doing; the story to examine is always the story of your participation.
-Participate in joy and freedom and recognition and celebration.
+Participate in joy, freedom, recognition and celebration.
 In understanding and appreciation, and oh, wow, I’d almost given up hope I’d find someone like you.
 Choose love.
 You’re too incredible to wait around on stand-by for a boat that couldn’t dock where you are, anyway.
 Get out of the airport and head for the ocean.
-Sending you love, Ally Hamilton

 Sending you love,